(Photo courtesy of NetPS Plant Finder)

 An unusual accent tree with a twisted weeping habit of growth, rather quaint when young but becomes wide-spreading and prominent when mature, best used as a solitary feature; very adaptable to many conditions, fruits can be messy and prolific

-Weeping Mulberry has green foliage throughout the season.
+Weeping Mulberry is primarily valued in the landscape or garden for its highly ornamental weeping form.
+It has rich green deciduous foliage.
 The pointy leaves turn yellow in fall.
-The flowers are not ornamentally significant.
 The red fruits are held in clusters in mid summer.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

 Weeping Mulberry is a multi-stemmed deciduous shrub with a rounded form and gracefully weeping branches.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.